 I don’t know what to call the sleep training method my husband and I have been using since the beginning […]

 Wow!
 It’s the third month of the year already and the last day of the 5 days of prayer for […]

 Today’s message is titled “fight for your family”.
 You can listen to the entire message here and watch a short […]

-Day 3 of the reading plan reminds us our children are gifts from God and that’s one reason […]
+Day 3 of the reading plan reminds us our children are gifts from God and that’s one reason for us […]

 Hi everyone.
 Thanks for Uhmm taking time to listen to this voice note and following this blog.
 I am very […]

-I started this reading plan today and thought it would be better to challenge other parents to join […]
+I started this reading plan today and thought it would be better to challenge other parents to join me.
+Yes, […]

 From sibling rivalry to teenage defiance, one chapter at a time they offer both practical and Biblical insights based on the teaching of Scripture.
 Join Amber and Wendy and leave your angry reactions behind, fostering a more gentle and loving home.